freshworks/marketplace-sample-apps/Freshworks-Samples/Freshchat/authentication-demonstration/README.md

 ##  Sample App to demonstrate Authentication
-This is sample app to demonstrate Freshchat authentication.
+This is a sample app to demonstrate Freshchat authentication.
 It authenticates the user and displays the list of all agents configured by the business that uses Freshchat.

 ### Prerequisites
    1. Make sure you have a Freshchat account and ensure that it is activated.